Nyapal/swapi-helper/README.md

 The second line imports from `dom-elements.js` these are not default exports and they are wrapped in the `{` and `}`

+While you work on the challenges below use the modules to your advantage.
+Continue with the pattern used by the existing modules.
+Add new modules when and if you think they are needed.

 ## Challenges

 The code here could be improved.
 Take a look at the code. examine it to get comfortable with how it works.